rsdoiel/antenna/writing.md

 date: 2023-12-05, from: Locus Magazine

 <p><strong></strong></p>
-<p><strong>TOBI OGUNDIRAN is the author of Jackal, Jackal, a collection of dark and fantastic tales.
-Tobi has been nominated for BSFA, Shirley Jack­son, Ignyte, and Nommo awards.
+<p>TOBI OGUNDIRAN is the author of Jackal, Jackal, a collection of dark and fantastic tales.
+Ogundiran has been nominated for BSFA, Shirley Jack­son, Ignyte, and Nommo awards.
 His work has appeared in The Book of Witches and Africa Risen, and in several Year&#8217;s Best anthologies.
 His debut novella, In the Shadow of the Fall, is out from Tordotcom in 2024.
-Born and raised in Nigeria, he spent seven years in </strong> <a href="https://locusmag.com/2023/12/interview-with-tobi-ogundiran/" class="read-more">...Read More </a></p>
+Born and raised in Nigeria, he spent seven years in  <a href="https://locusmag.com/2023/12/interview-with-tobi-ogundiran/" class="read-more">...Read More </a></p>

 <span class="feed-item-link">
 <a href="https://locusmag.com/2023/12/interview-with-tobi-ogundiran/">https://locusmag.com/2023/12/interview-with-tobi-ogundiran/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://locusmag.com/2023/12/interview-with-tobi-ogundiran/">Save to Pocket</a>